Effective date: 12/4/17

 Research.
 Under extremely limited circumstances, we may use and disclose health information for research purposes.
 For example, a research project may involve comparing the health and recovery of all consumers who received one medication to those who received another, for the same condition.
 All research projects are subject to a special approval process.
 This process evaluates a proposed research project and its use of health information, trying to balance the research needs with consumer’s need for privacy of their health information.
 Before we use or disclose health information for research, the project will have been approved through this research approval process.
 We may, however, disclose health information about you to people preparing to conduct a research project; for example, to help them look for consumers with specific health needs, so long as the health information they review does not leave the Agency.
 We will always ask for your specific permission if the researcher will have access to your name, address or other information that reveals who you are, or will be involved in your care at the Agency.

 As Required by Law.
-We will disclose medical information about you when required to do so by federal, state or local law.
+We will disclose health information about you when required to do so by federal, state or local law.
 In Vermont, this would include: victims of child abuse; the abuse, neglect or exploitation of vulnerable adults; or where a child under the age of sixteen is a victim of a crime; and firearm-related injuries.
 Under certain circumstances, the Departments within the Vermont Agency of Human Services who we contract with are mandated to access health information in order to carry out their responsibilities.
+We are required to disclose your health information to you and to anyone you request by written authorization to receive it.

 To Avert a Serious and Imminent Threat to Health or Safety.
-We may use and disclose health information about you when necessary to prevent a serious and imminent threat to your health and safety or the health and safety of the public or another person.
-Any disclosure, however, would only be to someone able to help prevent the threat.
+We may use and disclose health information about you when necessary to prevent a serious and imminent threat to your health and safety a serious risk of danger to an identifiable person or group of persons.
+Any disclosure, however, would only be to someone reasonably believed to be able to help prevent the threat.

 Military and Veterans.
 If you are a member of the armed forces, we may release health information about you as required by military command authorities.